vaquarkhan/microservices-recipes-a-free-gitbook/AUTHOR.md

 ### Publications

-- **Microservices Recipes: The Architect's Field Guide** (2017, 2026)
+- **Microservices Recipes: The Architect's Field Guide** (2017, 2026; Version 2.1, 23 chapters)
 - **Data Engineering with AWS Cookbook** (Packt Publishing, 2026)

 ### Philosophy

 > "Stop splitting, start governing." - Viquar Khan

-The modern architect acts not as a dictator of blueprints but as a gardener of ecosystems, cultivating a landscape where independent teams can thrive without descending into chaos.
+The job is not to draw a perfect target architecture.
+It is to keep the boundaries honest as the system and the team change.

 ### Connect with Viquar